Meet the Dean of the Chapel

 Dr. Gray is regularly called upon to serve as keynote speaker or master of ceremonies for both religious and civic activities, including baccalaureate and commencement exercises.

-Dr. Gray enjoys long, meditative walks, and is a patron of the arts.
-He and his wife, Linda, have one daughter, Kijafa (Kee-yah-fuh), one son, Gregory II, and one grand-son, Knazir (Nah-zeer).
+Dr. Gray enjoys meditative walks and is a patron of the arts.